nidhog/glyco/docs/examples.md

   - [Read Meals and Notes from FreeStyle Libre Data](#read-meals-and-notes-from-freestyle-libre-data)
   - [Automatically detect meals (infered from glucose)](#automatically-detect-meals-infered-from-glucose)
 ## Getting started: Read glucose data and plot meals/activities
-In this [Get Started](https://github.com/nidhog/glyco/blob/main/examples/Get%20started.ipynb) example, you will:
+In this [Get Started](https://github.com/nidhog/glyco/blob/main/examples/Get%20started.ipynb) notebook example, you will:
 * **Read glucose data** from a CSV file.
 This could be from FreeStyle Libre, DexCom or any other device.
 * This will generate a glucose dataframe (independent on the device/unit [more details here](concepts/glucose.md)) that you will use to:
   * **Plot the glucose curve**.